-4.8.
+4.11.
 3D Slicer - MIT and Brigham's and Women's Hospital

-3D Slicer37 is a joined effort of the AI Lab at MIT and the Surgical Planning Lab at Brigham's and Women's Hospital in Boston.
+3D Slicer38 is a joined effort of the AI Lab at MIT and the Surgical Planning Lab at Brigham's and Women's Hospital in Boston.
 It is software for medical imaging, which performs segmentation of organ structures from volume data, and the respective 3D rendering of these structures.
 In addition, it provides the traditional 2D orthogonal cross-sections of the volume dataset.
-3D Slicer itself is based largely on VTK71 and offers no additional acceleration techniques to improve the rendering performance beyond the offerings of the used graphics hardware.
-However, VTK also provides surface simplification mechanisms that can be used to generated a less complex model of the organ.
-In turn, that also reduces the fidelity and accuracy of the generated surface model.
+3D Slicer itself is based largely on VTK72 and offers no additional acceleration techniques to improve the rendering performance beyond the offerings of the used graphics hardware.
+However, VTK also provides surface simplification mechanisms that can be used to generated a simpler model of the organ, which in turn also reduces the fidelity and accuracy of the generated surface model.

-Nain et al.60 recently added a virtual endoscopy viewing mode to 3D Slicer, which uses a surface model of the segmented organ to render the endoscopic view.
+Nain et al.61 recently added a virtual endoscopy viewing mode to 3D Slicer, which uses a surface model of the segmented organ to render the endoscopic view.
 In addition, it provides the three orthogonal cross-sections of the current viewing position.
-As a special feature, these cross-sections are not necessarily aligned with the volume dataset, but can be multi-planar reformatted representations (MPR), aligned with the current viewing orientation.
+As a special feature, these cross-sections are not necessarily aligned with the volume dataset, but can be reformatted into multi-planar representations (MPR) that are aligned with the current viewing orientation.

 Three different modes of navigation are provided; two automatic navigation modes, and one free navigation mode.
-The first automatic mode is based on a key-frame interpolated path of viewpoints - called landmark by Nain et al. 60 - specified by the use.
+The first automatic mode is based on a key-frame interpolated path of viewpoints - called landmark by Nain et al.61.
 The derived viewing direction depends on the travel direction.
-Unfortunately, this way automatic navigation usually suffers from the gimbal lock, since the roll of the virtual camera is not really specified 45.
-The second automatic navigation mode is based on a centerline generation, using temperature distribution functions and their finite- element-based numerical solution 60.
-While the authors claim that this centerline can be generated with minutes on a Sun Ultra 10 workstation for a dataset of approximately 100K triangles, the performance on to date datasets of more than a million triangles per dataset is unclear.
+Unfortunately, automatic navigation usually suffers from the gimbal lock, since the roll of the virtual camera remains not specified46.
+The second automatic navigation mode is based on a centerline generation, using temperature distribution functions and their finite- element-based numerical solution61.
+While the authors claim that this centerline can be generated within minutes on a Sun Ultra 10 workstation for a dataset of approximately 100K triangles, the performance on recent datasets of more than a million triangles per dataset is unclear.

 Finally, 3D Slicer provides a free navigation mode.
-While the authors describe the difficulties of freely navigating through a model similar to the FreeFlight system, they propose to use a 3D gyro structure to aid the user for accurate navigation60.
+While the authors describe the difficulties of freely navigating through a model similar to the FreeFlight system, they propose to use a 3D gyro structure to aid the user for accurate navigation61.
 Furthermore, they provide an endoscope local reference frame that also improves the handling of the virtual camera.
 Collision avoidance is implemented by measuring the distance from the current viewpoint in view direction to the surface.
 If the user-specified threshold is reached, the appropriate reaction is calculated.

-Overall, 3D Slicer provides a surface-based rendering

-model with a performance that completely depends on the polygonal complexity of the model and on the rendering capabilities of the used graphics hardware.
-The adopted free navigation approach only ease the problems of free navigation.
-The used o 3D gyro or the local reference frame still appear to be more cumbersome than the submarine model used in VICON45 or VIVENDI13.
+Overall, 3D Slicer provides a surface-based rendering model with a performance that completely depends on the polygonal complexity of the model and on the rendering capabilities of the used graphics hardware.
+The adopted free navigation approach only eases the problems of free navigation.
+The used 3D gyro and the local reference frame still appear to be more cumbersome than the submarine model used in VICON46 or VIVENDI14.